 The normal project production sequence is to have a Project Development and Environment (PD&E) phase, a Design (PE) phase, a Right of Way (ROW) phase and a Construction (CST) phase.
 Some projects may not have a ROW phase, if land is not needed to complete the project.
 Costs on the TIP pages for projects not on the SIS will have historical costs and five years of the current TIP, which may or may not be the total project cost.
 If there is no CST phase on the TIP page, then the entry will probably not be reflective of the total project cost.
 For some projects, such as resurfacing, safety or operational projects, there may not be a total cost provided but rather additional details on that program.
-Total project costs and other project details will be accessible in the TIP page.
+Total project costs and other project details will be accessible in the TIP for all non-SIS projects in the TIP.
+All projects not on the SIS will have a Non-SIS identifier on the TIP page.
 For costs beyond the five-year window, access to the Long-Range Transportation Plan (LRTP) is provided.
 The link to the LRTP is www.ccmpo.com.
 The LRTP reference on the TIP page provides the information necessary to locate the full project costs and/or additional details regarding the project in the LRTP.
 If there is no LRTP reference in the TIP, full project costs are provided in the TIP.